Extended Producer Responsibility for packaging (EPR)

 - A small producer is one with a turnover between £1m and £2m and that placed more than 25 tonnes onto the market in the previous year.

-EPR changes the definition of a producer from the one under the old system (that has a share of four activities; raw material manufacturer, convertor, pack filler & seller) to one where they come under one or more of the following descriptions where they will take 100% responsibility for the packaging they handle:
+EPR changes the definition of a producer from the one under the old system (that has a share of four activities; raw material manufacturer, convertor, pack filler & seller) to one where they come under one or more of the following descriptions and where they will take 100% responsibility for the packaging they handle:

 - Brand owner– A person whose name, trade mark or other distinctive mark appears on an item of filled packaging is a producer in relation to that item of packaging and any item of packaging contained within branded packaging, or forming primary packaging together with the branded packaging, whether or not that item is also branded.